SujalAhrodia/DevOps_HW1/README.md

 Unity Id: ssujal

 ## Completed Tasks:
-:white_check_mark: Be able to automatically provision using a code api from two cloud providers.
+:white_check_mark: Be able to automatically provision using a code api from **two cloud providers**.
 Logically, you should complete the provision workshop, to have digitalocean count as one.
 Choose one additional cloud provider below.

 :white_check_mark: Create a new VM, with a registered ssh key.
 This will allow you ssh directly into your account without being emailed a temporary root password.